 STUC Equality Award

-Please note: Nominations for the 2017 STUC Equality Award are closed.
+Please note: Nominations for the 2018 STUC Equality Award are now open.

 The objective of the STUC Equality Award is to highlight the positive difference union reps can make in the workplace.
 We aim to recognise an individual or group who has made a difference, and who brings energy, enthusiasm and new ideas to promoting equality and tackling discrimination.